money

 If you have several bank accounts it can be tricky to keep track of what’s in them.
 It’s the same for pensions – if you’ve had more than one job, you’ve probably got more than one pension.
 To make life easier, some people decide to consolidate their funds into one pot.

 When you leave a job, it’s easy to forget about the workplace pension you might have had there.
-Stats from the Office for National Statistics show that, on average, around 9% of people changed jobs each year between 2000 and 2018.
+Stats from the Office for National Statistics show that nearly 1m people switched jobs in the first quarter of 2022.
 So it’s not surprising that many of us may have more than one pension to our name.
 Some people choose to consolidate their pensions, but what does that involve – and are all pensions the same?

 What is pension consolidation?